Research Volume 125 | 2017

-PDF Version (1.2 MB)
+PDF Version (721 KB)

-Background: Long-term exposure to the heavy metals cadmium (Cd) and mercury (Hg) is known to increase risk of chronic diseases.
+Background: Long-term exposure to the heavy metals cadmium (Cd) and mercury (Hg) is known to increase the risk of chronic diseases.
 However, to our knowledge, exposure to Cd and Hg beginning at the periconception period has not been studied to date.

-Results: Increased anxiety-like behavior, impaired glucose homeostasis, and higher body weight and abdominal adipose tissue weight were observed in male offspring of treated females compared to controls.
+Results: Increased anxiety-like behavior, impaired glucose homeostasis, and higher body weight and abdominal adipose tissue weight were observed in male offspring of treated females compared with controls.
 Significantly increased serum leptin and insulin concentrations and impaired insulin tolerance in the male offspring of dams treated with 2.0 mg/kg body weight of Cd and Hg suggested insulin resistance.
-Altered mRNA abundance for genes associated with glucose and lipid homeostasis (GLUT4, IRS1, FASN, ACACA, FATP2, CD36, G6PC) in liver and abdominal adipose tissues as well as increased IRS1 phosphorylation in liver (Ser 307) provided further evidence of insulin resistance.
+Altered mRNA abundance for genes associated with glucose and lipid homeostasis (GLUT4, IRS1, FASN, ACACA, FATP2, CD36, and G6PC) in liver and abdominal adipose tissues as well as increased IRS1 phosphorylation in liver (Ser 307) provided further evidence of insulin resistance.

 Citation: Camsari C, Folger JK, McGee D, Bursian SJ, Wang H, Knott JG, Smith GW.
-Effects of Periconception Cadmium and Mercury Co-Administration to Mice on Indices of Chronic Disease in Male Offspring at Maturity.
-Environ Health Perspect; http://dx.doi.org/10.1289/EHP481
+2017.
+Effects of periconception cadmium and mercury co-administration to mice on indices of chronic diseases in male offspring at maturity.
+Environ Health Perspect 125:643–650; http://dx.doi.org/10.1289/EHP481

 Received: 9 May 2016